 Here’s a long-term goal that can happen for you without you even realizing it.
 If you’re truly passionate about your product management career, chances are you already spend time following key news sources, influencers, and the latest news in your industry.

 Don’t ever think this is a waste of time, because it all comes together to make you an authority in the product management space.

 As a product manager, much of your time is probably spent working on small tasks which make up the big ones.
 This is the nature of the beast, and it’s a core aspect of the role.

-But, if you want to grow your career in the long-term, it’s a good idea to focus your efforts on more strategic thinking.
-We’ve said it before, but zooming out a bit and looking at things at the macro scale can help you make suggestions which others might not consider.
+But, if you want to grow your career in the long term, it’s a good idea to focus your efforts on more strategic thinking.
+We’ve said it before, but zooming out a bit and looking at things at the macro scale can help you make suggestions that others might not consider.